tambolishahid/repository/README.md

 **Overview**

+First, add **Fuguevit\Repositories\Providers\RepositoryServiceProvider::class**
-First, add a line with *Fuguevit\Repositories\Providers\RepositoryServiceProvider::class* to the autoloaded service providers array in config/app.php file.
+as a line to the service providers array in config/app.php file.

+Then, type **php artisan vendor:publish --provider="Fuguevit\Repositories\Providers\RepositoryServiceProvider" --tag=config**
-Then, you should run command to move copy config file to your project's config folder.
-Just type *php artisan vendor:publish --provider="Fuguevit\Repositories\Providers\RepositoryServiceProvider" --tag=config*
+to run command to copy config file to your project's config folder.

-Replace the parameter in repository.php file with your local configuration, especially when you set your specific namespace.
+Replace the parameter in repository.php file with your local configuration, especially when you have specific namespace.

 ```
   'repository_namespace' => 'App\Repositories',